Maikel van der Vleuten

-Maikel van der Vleuten (born 10 February 1988) is a Dutch show jumping rider.
+Maikel Leonardus van der Vleuten (born 10 February 1988) is a Dutch show jumping rider.
 He competed at the 2012 Summer Olympics in London, where he won a silver medal in team jumping and finished 37th in the individual.

 As of May 2020, he is ranked as the #15 rider in the world.
 He has previously been ranked as high as #5 in the world.

 Early life

 Van der Vleuten was born on 10 February 1988 in Geldrop, the Netherlands.
 His father, Eric, is a successful show jumper himself, and Maikel and his brother, Eric Jr., grew up with horses.
 Maikel began riding at the age of 6 and starting competing internationally at the age of 13 in the pony divisions.
 He competed in his first championship as a junior rider in 2004, and in 2005 he won team gold with Nobel at the FEI European Junior Championship.
 In the years 2006–2009, van der Vleuten competed in the FEI Young Rider Championships each year, taking home a team silver and a team bronze, and finishing fifth individually three of the four years.